mtcs/rnet/README.md

 > For Windows users:

 > MinGW compiler is also compatible with RNet though, it needs to be properly installed.
 Some details should also be observed.
-For more information goto our [Compile in Windows Wiki].
+For more information goto our [Compile in Windows Wiki](http://github.com/mtcs/rnet/wiki/Windows-Compilation).
 Compiling in Cygwin, instead of compiling in native windows, is recommended.

 ### Optional: